JoelVizcarra/ExpReact-calc-app/README.md

 ```

 4. Register an user in http://localhost:3000/signup
-5. The functionality to buy credits is not yet developed as it involves roles and authorization, you can update the balance for your user, the structure of the table is very simple, you only need to update the credits field with the number of credits you want, for testing purposes each user starts with 30 credits.
+5. The functionality to buy credits is not yet developed as it involves roles and authorization, you can update the balance for your user, the structure of the Balance table is very simple, you only need to update the credits field with the number of credits you want, for testing purposes each user starts with 30 credits.

 You can connect to the database using the client of your preference or using the pgAdmin instance that comes with the project (http://localhost:9000)